 To successfully fulfil the mandate of the public education system and the mission of the district, schools and services must operate in a healthy, secure, safe and orderly environment.
-The district recognizes that appropriate student behaviour, based on Sayt K'ilim Goot (the belief in One Path, One Heart, and One Nation), and grounded in respect for self, for others, and for property, is fundamental to accomplishing this mandate and mission.
+The district recognizes that appropriate student behaviour, based on Sayt K'ilim Goot (the belief in One Path, One Heart, and One Nation), and grounded in respect for self, others, place, and property, is fundamental to accomplishing this mandate and mission.